replikation/poreCov/README.md

 ## What is this Repo?

-* poreCov is a general SARS-CoV-2 analysis workflow for nanopore data via the ARTIC protocol
+* poreCov is a SARS-CoV-2 analysis workflow for nanopore data (via the ARTIC protocol) or just SARS-CoV-2 genomes (fasta) in general
     * ARTIC lab protocols and reference are [available here](https://artic.network/ncov-2019)
 * QC, plots and overviews are included to decrease post analytic "downtime"
     * was the PCR coverage on each position enough?